 Why is GMC K1500 tire pressure warning light on?

 If your GMC K1500 is equipped with Tire Pressure Monitoring System (TPMS) it will alert you when tire pressure is too low and your tires could be underinflated, which can lead to uneven tire wear and can cause tire failure.
 If GMC K1500 low tire pressure warning light is on, check all GMC K1500 tires for low tire pressure and inflate tires to the recommended tire pressure levels.
 Keep in mind that Tire Pressure Monitoring System does not replace routine tire pressure check and maintenance.

 How to reset tire pressure warning light for GMC K1500?

 To reset tire pressure monitoring system for GMC K1500, make sure front and rear tires are inflated to the recommended levels.
 Turn the engine on, then press and hold the tire pressure reset button located under the steering wheel on the instrument panel.
 Hold the button down until the TPMS light blinks three times, then release the button.

-What is my recommended winter tire pressure for my GMC K1500?
+What is recommended winter tire pressure for GMC K1500?

 Recommended winter tire pressure for GMC K1500 is the same as all other seasons.
 You should keep tire inflation at recommended levels in any weather conditions.
 GMC K1500 tire inflation will decrease with lower outside temperatures, so make sure to check GMC K1500 tire pressure during winter months regularly to keep GMC K1500 tires properly inflated in the winter.